element-hq/element-x-android/docs/_developer_onboarding.md

 ### Tips

 - Element Android has a `developer mode` in the `Settings/Advanced settings`.
-Other useful options are available here;
+Other useful options are available here; (TODO Not supported yet!)
 - Show hidden Events can also help to debug feature.
-When developer mode is enabled, it is possible to view the source (= the Json content) of any Events;
+When developer mode is enabled, it is possible to view the source (= the Json content) of any Events; (TODO Not supported yet!)
 - Type `/devtools` in a Room composer to access a developer menu.
 There are some other entry points.
-Developer mode has to be enabled;
+Developer mode has to be enabled; (TODO Not supported yet!)
 - Hidden debug menu: when developer mode is enabled and on debug build, there are some extra screens that can be accessible using the green wheel.
-In those screens, it will be possible to toggle some feature flags;
+In those screens, it will be possible to toggle some feature flags; (TODO Not supported yet!)
-- Using logcat, filtering with `onResume` can help you to understand what screen are currently displayed on your device.
+- Using logcat, filtering with `Compositions` can help you to understand what screen are currently displayed on your device.
 Searching for string displayed on the screen can also help to find the running code in the codebase.
 - When this is possible, prefer using `sealed interface` instead of `sealed class`;
 - When writing temporary code, using the string "DO NOT COMMIT" in a comment can help to avoid committing things by mistake.
 If committed and pushed, the CI will detect this String and will warn the user about it.
+(TODO Not supported yet!)

 ## Happy coding!